Since their inception, podcasts have given people a non-traditional approach to learning new ideas, and they’re here to stay.

 Grow My Accounting Practice is helpful to accountants and small business owners alike.

-Though mostly dedicated to bookkeepers and accountants who are eager to grow their businesses, anyone can find benefits in this podcast.
+Though mostly dedicated to bookkeepers and accountants who are eager to learn more about bookkeeping practices and accounting tips to grow their businesses.
+So anyone can find benefits in this podcast.

 Mike Michalowicz and Ron Saharyan lead the podcast as they take a deeper dive into the theories behind success and the steps needed to reach your goals.